Raksha2024/gab-test-mod/README.md

 ## Demonstration

-For a live demonstration of the project, you can view the deployment in action at [your project link here].
+For a live demonstration of the project, you can view the deployment in action at [[CHECK THE BLOG HERE](https://ougabriel.medium.com/ci-cd-project-deploy-a-python-app-with-docker-ecr-kubernetes-terraform-and-github-actions-on-77d5ea47f108)].

 ---

 ## Contact

-For questions or further discussions, feel free to reach out to me at [Your Email Address] or connect with me on [LinkedIn Profile].
+For questions or further discussions, feel free to reach out to me or connect with me on [[LinkedIn Profile](https://linkedin.com/in/gabrielokom/)].

 ---